Welcome to the Faithful Word Website!

 Our desire is to edify the believer and strengthen the Body of Christ by the faithful proclamation of the Word of God.
 Here at Faithful Word Assembly, we have one focus, Jesus!
 We have one message, Jesus!
 And we have one Master, Jesus!
 We pray these messages and ministry materials will encourage you in your commitment to the Lord Jesus Christ!

-Webcast Most Sundays Beginning At 10:45 a.m.
+Webcast Sunday Mornings Beginning At 10:00 a.m.
+Central Time

-Watch Live Stream of Sermons
+Click here to watch Live Stream of Sermons

 Service Times